CaseyBennington/caseybennington.github.io/_portfolio/jammies.md

 ## Conclusion

 While this project is fairly basic it still provides a great deal of learning for me, as well as a solid platform which could allow me to expand functionality in the future if so desired.
 Overall, I am pleased with the outcome of this application and the skills that I learned in creating it.
 As for AngularJS, I feel this has only whet my appetite to further explore how I can use this framework on other projects.

+Click on the picture above to visit the application or visit [here](https://github.com/CaseyBennington/jammies) for the code.